luisabellan/todo-app-lambda/README.md

   {
     task: 'Organize Garage',
     id: 1528817077286,
-    completed: false
+    purchased: false,
   },
   {
     task: 'Bake Cookies',
     id: 1528817084358,
-    completed: false
+    purchased: false,
-  }
+  },
 ];
 ```

 - The `task` field is the todo title that will be shown to the user.
-- The `completed` field should default to `false` and will be the field that we toggle when we complete a todo.
+- The `purchased` field should default to `false` and will be the field that we toggle when we complete a todo.
 - The `id` field is a unique `Time Stamp` that will be assigned by `Date.now()`.

 ## Instructions